leetheoiv/Readmission-Rate-Risk-Analysis/README.md

 ## Recommendations

-1. Target High-Risk Mental Health Diagnoses- Implement targeted discharge planning and follow-up care for patients with substance-related and behavioral disorders.- Consider specialized care transfers or integrated behavioral health programs.
+1. **Target High-Risk Mental Health Diagnoses**
+    1. Implement targeted discharge planning and follow-up care for patients with substance-related and behavioral disorders.
+    2. Consider specialized care transfers or integrated behavioral health programs.
+2. **Demographic Specific Support Programs**
-2. Demographic-Specific Support Programs- Develop peer-support networks or community health outreach focused on unmarried or single men aged 40–59.- Incorporate mental health check-ins as part of follow-up protocols for this demographic.
+    1. Develop peer-support networks or community health outreach focused on unmarried or single men aged 40–59.
+    2. Incorporate mental health check-ins as part of follow-up protocols for this demographic.
+3. **Address Racial Disparities**
-3. Address Racial Disparities- Conduct further analysis to identify root causes of higher readmission rates among certain racial/ethnic groups.- Develop tailored interventions to improve care engagement and outcomes.
+    1. Conduct further analysis to identify root causes of higher readmission rates among certain racial/ethnic groups.
+    2. Develop tailored interventions to improve care engagement and outcomes.
-4. Reduce Patients Leaving Without Treatment- Investigate root causes of patients leaving the ED without being seen, such as long wait times, lack of communication, or unclear expectations.- Ensure early patient engagement by having staff initiate contact immediately upon arrival, even if clinical care is delayed
+4. **Reduce Patients Leaving Without Treatment**
+    1. Investigate root causes of patients leaving the ED without being seen, such as long wait times, lack of communication, or unclear expectations.
+    2. Ensure early patient engagement by having staff initiate contact immediately upon arrival, even if clinical care is delayed
-5. Collect and Leverage Socioeconomic Data- Begin tracking income, employment status, housing stability, and other social determinants of health.- Use this data to design equity-focused interventions and improve access to care.
+5. **Collect and Leverage Socioeconomic Data**
+    1. Begin tracking income, employment status, housing stability, and other social determinants of health.
+Use this data to design equity-focused interventions and improve access to care.
+6. **Investigate Readmission-Mortality Link**
-6. Investigate Readmission-Mortality Link- Explore whether care coordination factors are contributing to increased mortality.
+    1. Explore whether care coordination factors are contributing to increased mortality.
 Use findings to refine care transition protocols and prevent avoidable adverse outcomes.

 ---